 Hair Loss Medications

 Medications serve an important role in both the prevention and treatment of hair loss.
 They are particularly useful in the early stages of the balding process.
-There are two FDA-approved medications for common baldness in men (androgenetic alopecia); the oral medication Propecia (that contains finasteride 1mg) and the topical medication Rogaine (that contains minoxidil).
+There are two medications approved by the FDA for the treatment of common hair loss (androgenetic alopecia).
+These are the oral medication Propecia (which contains finasteride 1mg) and the topical medication Rogaine (that contains minoxidil).

 Low-Level Laser Therapy (LLLT)

-Low-Level Laser Therapy (LLLT) is a treatment for hair loss based on the principle of photo-biotherapy.
-This involves the use of laser light to stimulate cell growth.
-The laser stimulates hair follicles on the scalp producing thicker hair shafts and a fuller appearance.
+Low-Level Laser Therapy (LLLT) is a hair loss treatment based on the principle of photo-biotherapy in which laser light stimulates cell growth.
+The laser light stimulates hair follicles on the scalp to produce thicker hair shafts, resulting in a fuller appearance.